Emergency Medical Technology/Technician

 Semester Hours 1

 The Advanced Cardiovascular Life Support Provider Course provides students with concepts related to advanced cardiovascular life support.
-Content areas include acute myocardial infarction, stroke, cardiovascular pharmacology, electrophysiology, various rhythm disturbances, and techniques of management of cardiovascular emergencies.
+Content areas include acute myocardial infarction, stroke, cardiovascular pharmacology, electrophysiology, various rhythm disturbances, and techniques for managing cardiovascular emergencies.
 The course is taught in accordance with national standards and requires specific student competencies.
 Students successfully completing this course will receive appropriate documentation of course completion.

 EMS 267: International Trauma Life Support